Brookfield Infrastructure Partners L.P. (NYSE:BIP) Shares Sold by Venturi Wealth Management LLC

-Venturi Wealth Management LLC reduced its position in Brookfield Infrastructure Partners L.P.
-(NYSE:BIP) (TSE:BIP.UN) by 20.2% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 27,298 shares of the utilities provider’s stock after selling 6,930 shares during the quarter.
-Venturi Wealth Management LLC’s holdings in Brookfield Infrastructure Partners were worth $1,349,000 as of its most recent SEC filing.
+Venturi Wealth Management LLC decreased its position in Brookfield Infrastructure Partners L.P.
+(NYSE:BIP) (TSE:BIP.UN) by 20.2% in the 4th quarter, Holdings Channel.com reports.
+The fund owned 27,298 shares of the utilities provider’s stock after selling 6,930 shares during the period.
+Venturi Wealth Management LLC’s holdings in Brookfield Infrastructure Partners were worth $1,349,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the business.
-GoalVest Advisory LLC acquired a new position in Brookfield Infrastructure Partners in the 4th quarter valued at about $68,000.
-Leith Wheeler Investment Counsel Ltd. grew its position in shares of Brookfield Infrastructure Partners by 1.8% during the fourth quarter.
-Leith Wheeler Investment Counsel Ltd. now owns 194,268 shares of the utilities provider’s stock worth $12,220,000 after buying an additional 3,420 shares in the last quarter.
-Beacon Financial Advisory LLC grew its position in shares of Brookfield Infrastructure Partners by 2.1% during the fourth quarter.
-Beacon Financial Advisory LLC now owns 30,949 shares of the utilities provider’s stock worth $1,528,000 after buying an additional 635 shares in the last quarter.
-Janney Montgomery Scott LLC grew its position in shares of Brookfield Infrastructure Partners by 36.3% during the fourth quarter.
-Janney Montgomery Scott LLC now owns 10,141 shares of the utilities provider’s stock worth $501,000 after buying an additional 2,700 shares in the last quarter.
-Finally, International Assets Investment Management LLC acquired a new position in shares of Brookfield Infrastructure Partners during the fourth quarter worth about $73,000.
-50.16% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds have also recently modified their holdings of the company.
+Alps Advisors Inc. lifted its holdings in shares of Brookfield Infrastructure Partners by 3,092.1% in the 3rd quarter.
+Alps Advisors Inc. now owns 2,659,000 shares of the utilities provider’s stock worth $3,424,000 after purchasing an additional 2,575,700 shares during the last quarter.
+CIBC Private Wealth Group LLC lifted its holdings in shares of Brookfield Infrastructure Partners by 5,527.9% in the 3rd quarter.
+CIBC Private Wealth Group LLC now owns 629,372 shares of the utilities provider’s stock worth $29,971,000 after purchasing an additional 618,189 shares during the last quarter.
+CIBC Asset Management Inc lifted its holdings in shares of Brookfield Infrastructure Partners by 16.3% in the 3rd quarter.
+CIBC Asset Management Inc now owns 4,060,878 shares of the utilities provider’s stock worth $193,472,000 after purchasing an additional 569,706 shares during the last quarter.
+Morgan Stanley lifted its holdings in shares of Brookfield Infrastructure Partners by 9.4% in the 3rd quarter.
+Morgan Stanley now owns 3,767,375 shares of the utilities provider’s stock worth $179,403,000 after purchasing an additional 322,330 shares during the last quarter.
+Finally, ArrowMark Colorado Holdings LLC bought a new stake in Brookfield Infrastructure Partners during the 3rd quarter valued at $8,007,000.
+Institutional investors own 50.16% of the company’s stock.

-A number of brokerages have recently commented on BIP.
-Raymond James boosted their price objective on Brookfield Infrastructure Partners from $50.00 to $60.00 and gave the stock an “outperform” rating in a research report on Tuesday, November 10th.
-Credit Suisse Group raised Brookfield Infrastructure Partners from an “underperform” rating to a “neutral” rating and boosted their price objective for the stock from $43.00 to $50.00 in a research report on Monday, November 23rd.
-Zacks Investment Research downgraded Brookfield Infrastructure Partners from a “buy” rating to a “hold” rating in a research report on Friday, November 13th.
-National Bank Financial boosted their target price on Brookfield Infrastructure Partners from $52.00 to $55.00 and gave the stock an “outperform” rating in a research note on Wednesday, November 11th.
-Finally, Royal Bank of Canada boosted their target price on Brookfield Infrastructure Partners from $51.00 to $57.00 and gave the stock an “outperform” rating in a research note on Tuesday, November 10th.
+Several brokerages have weighed in on BIP.
+TD Securities lifted their target price on Brookfield Infrastructure Partners from $50.00 to $54.00 and gave the company a “buy” rating in a research note on Tuesday, November 10th.
+Raymond James lifted their target price on Brookfield Infrastructure Partners from $50.00 to $60.00 and gave the company an “outperform” rating in a research note on Tuesday, November 10th.
+Credit Suisse Group raised Brookfield Infrastructure Partners from an “underperform” rating to a “neutral” rating and lifted their target price for the company from $43.00 to $50.00 in a research note on Monday, November 23rd.
+Zacks Investment Research cut Brookfield Infrastructure Partners from a “buy” rating to a “hold” rating in a research report on Friday, November 13th.
+Finally, Royal Bank of Canada lifted their price target on Brookfield Infrastructure Partners from $51.00 to $57.00 and gave the company an “outperform” rating in a research report on Tuesday, November 10th.
 They noted that the move was a valuation call.
-Four analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-Brookfield Infrastructure Partners has a consensus rating of “Buy” and an average price target of $53.91.
+Four equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and an average target price of $53.91.

 Brookfield Infrastructure Partners L.P. owns and operates utilities, transport, energy, and data infrastructure businesses in North and South America, Europe, and the Asia Pacific.
 The Utilities segment operates approximately 2,000 kilometers (km) of natural gas transportation pipelines in the states of Rio de Janeiro, Sao Paulo, and Minas Gerais; approximately 2,200 km of electricity transmission lines; and approximately 6.7 million electricity and natural gas connections, as well as operates coal export terminals.